cyberadityacode/reactjs/36 All Hooks in one Project/README.md

     - useLawetEffect - like useEffect but fires synchronously after DOM updates.

 7. Custom Hooks - user-defined functions that encapsulate reusable logic

+## useState

+Whenever state altered in the parent component, child components also re-renders along with parent component.
+But, Sibling component is unaffected by the re-renders via state updates of the parent component.